Persian Gulf Residency

 British Residency of the Persian Gulf headquarters in Bushehr in 1902.

 The Persian Gulf Residency was a subdivision of the British Empire from 1822 until 1971, whereby the United Kingdom maintained varying degrees of political and economic control over several states in the Persian Gulf, including what is today known as the United Arab Emirates (formerly called the "Trucial States") and at various times southern portions of Iran, Bahrain, Kuwait, Oman, and Qatar.

 Historical background until 1900

-British interest in the Persian Gulf originated in the sixteenth century and steadily increased as British India's importance rose in the imperial system of the eighteenth and nineteenth centuries.
+British interest in the Persian Gulf originated in the sixteenth century and steadily increased as British India's importance rose in the imperial and economic system of the eighteenth and nineteenth centuries.
 In the beginning, the agenda was primarily commercial.
 Realizing the region's significance, the English fleet supported the Persian emperor Abbas I in expelling the Portuguese from Hormuz Island in 1622.
 In return, the East India Company was permitted to establish a trading post in the coastal city of Bandar Abbas, which became their principal port in the Persian Gulf.
-Empowered by the charter of Charles II in 1661, the Company was responsible for conducting British foreign policy in the Persian Gulf, as well as concluding various treaties, agreements and engagements with Persian Gulf states in its capacity as the Crown's regional agent.
+Empowered by the charter of Charles II in 1661, the company was responsible for conducting British foreign policy in the Persian Gulf, as well as concluding various treaties, agreements and engagements with Persian Gulf states in its capacity as the Crown's regional agent.